-An honours program provides an opportunity for academically successful and motivated students to develop their research, writing and analytical skills.
-This program is suitable for students wishing to pursue graduate or professional schools.
-Completion of an honours program will strengthen a student's application to graduate schools.
+The Honours program provides an opportunity for academically successful and motivated students to develop their research, writing and analytical skills.
+Completion of an Honours program will strengthen a student's application to graduate schools and professional schools.

-Central to this course is an original research project conducted by students, to be completed under the direction of a faculty member in the department of psychology.
-The Psyc 4990 course is designed to strengthen the student's research, writing and analytical skills in preparation for graduate or professional schools, many of which require an Honours degree.
+Central to this course is an original research project conducted by students, to be completed under the direction of a faculty member in the department of Psychology.

-Students accepted into the psychology honours program must register in Psyc 4990 for both the fall and winter semesters of their final academic year.
+Students accepted into the Psychology Honours program will be enrolled in PSYC 4990 for both the fall and winter semesters of their final academic year (typically their 4th year).

 - Identification of a supervisor

 Students who do not meet the above requirements may write an appeal to the Psychology Department Chair, who will present the appeal to the Curriculum Committee.

 In order to graduate with an Honours degree, students must maintain a grade point average of 3.0 in all 3000 and 4000-level courses, with no psychology course below a B-.

 Students need to complete the 120 credits required for a B.A. degree.
 A minimum of 54 credits must be at the upper-level (3000-4000); 36 of these credits must be in Psychology (including PSYC 3610 & PSYC 4990).